oribarilan/fliq/README.md

 def append_many(items: Iterable) -> 'Query'
 ```

-Yields the items of the iterable, followed by the items given.
+Yields the elements of the iterable, followed by the elements given.

 Infinite iterables are supported, behaving as expected.